Amiga 1000: Technical information

 The original 68000 CPU can be directly replaced with a Motorola 68010, which can execute instructions slightly faster than the 68000 but also introduces a small degree of software incompatibility.
 Third-party CPU upgrades, which mostly fit in the CPU socket, use faster 68020 or 68030 microprocessors and integrated memory, as well as provide support for a 68881 or 68882 FPU.
 Such upgrades often have the option to revert to 68000 mode for full compatibility.
 Some boards have a socket to seat the original 68000, whereas the 68030 cards typically come with an on-board 68000.

 The original Amiga 1000 is the only model to have 256 KB of Amiga Chip RAM, which can be expanded to 512 KB with the addition of a daughterboard under a cover in the center front of the machine.
 RAM may also be upgraded via official and third-party upgrades, with a practical upper limit of about 9 MB of "fast RAM" due to the 68000's 24-bit address bus.
 This memory is accessible only by the CPU permitting faster code execution as DMA cycles are not shared with the chipset.

-The Amiga 1000 features an 86-pin expansion port (electrically identical to the later Amiga 500 expansion port, though the A500's connector is inverted).
+The Amiga 1000 has an 86-pin expansion port (electrically identical to the later Amiga 500 expansion port, though the A500's connector is inverted).
 This port is used by third-party expansions such as memory upgrades and SCSI adapters.
 These resources are handled by the Amiga Autoconfig standard.
 Other expansion options are available including a bus expander which provides two Zorro-II slots.